 Forms of problem-dialogue communication

-A discussion from a communicative point of view is always polylogical.
+Discussion from a communicative point of view is always polylogical.
 But the nature of this polylogue can be different:

 Correct use of the concepts used in the discussion, their uniform understanding;

-- arrange the group so as to remove barriers that impede communication,
+- position the group in such a way as to remove barriers that impede communication,

-Preparing the teacher and students for discussion.
+Preparing teachers and students for discussion.

-The choice of the topic of discussion, which is determined by the objectives of the training and the content of the educational material.
-At the same time, topics that are problematic in nature, containing conflicting points of view, dilemmas that affect the usual attitudes of students, are brought up for discussion by students.
-It is advisable to offer students a choice of several options for problems related to a particular educational topic.
+Selecting a discussion topic, which is determined by learning objectives and content educational material.
+At the same time, topics that are problematic in nature, containing contradictory points of view, dilemmas that affect the usual attitudes of students are brought up for discussion among students.
+It is advisable to offer students a choice of several options for problems related to a specific educational topic.
 In a situation of choice, students accept the topic as significant for themselves, and motivation arises for its active discussion;

 Conducting a discussion.

-There are several stages of discussion.
+There are several stages of the discussion.

 Stage 1, introduction to the discussion:

-Establishing the rules of discussion and its main stages;
+Establishment of rules of discussion and its main stages;

 Joint development of discussion rules;

-Techniques for introducing the discussion:
+Techniques for introducing discussion:

 Presentation of a problem situation;